lavadpr/git-basic/README.md

 ## Practice Output
 1. Your repo url in Github
 2. Your answer for What is the difference between `add`, `commit`, and `push`?

+Add - adding files from working directory to staging area Commit - commiting files from staging area to local repository Push - pushing commited files from local repository to remote repository